Initial results from Iowa caucuses show Buttigieg has narrow lead

 Pete Buttigieg led the field in the first set of results released after Monday night's Iowa caucuses, providing a major boost for the former South Bend, Indiana, mayor.

-With 62% precincts reporting, Buttigieg had 26.9% of state delegate equivalents, followed by Vermont Sen. Bernie Sanders at 25.1%, Massachusetts Sen. Elizabeth Warren with 18.3% and former Vice President Joe Biden at 15.6%.
+With 71% precincts reporting as of early Wednesday morning, Buttigieg had 26.8% of state delegate equivalents, followed by Vermont Sen. Bernie Sanders at 25.2%, Massachusetts Sen. Elizabeth Warren with 18.4% and former Vice President Joe Biden at 15.4%.

 The results are a milestone for Buttigieg, the 38-year-old who has vaulted from a relatively obscure mayor to become the first gay candidate to seriously contend for a major party's presidential nomination.